Which Way To Upgrade Magento 2 Would You Choose?

 Step 4.
 Click Save config and then System Upgrades.

-During the upgrade process, you will get detailed instructions so there shouldn`t be any issues.
+During the upgrade process, you will get detailed instructions so there shouldn't be any issues.
 Note that, at the Readiness check process step, you may be asked to upgrade PHP since M2.3, and M2.4 support different PHP versions.

-To learn more about PHP support, check system requirements for M2.3, M2.4.
+• To learn more about PHP support, check system requirements for M2.3, M2.4.

 METHOD #3.
-UPLOAD THE LATEST VERSION MANUALLY
+UPGRADE TO THE LATEST VERSION MANUALLY

 Step 2.
 If Magento asks to replace existing files, click ‘Yes’.